Pwd9000-ML/blog-devto/posts/Azure-Private-Link-Service-Internal-APIM/Azure-Private-Link-Service-Internal-APIM.md

 ![privateLinkService](./assets/privateLinkService.png)

-### Azure - Connecting an external non-peered VNET to an internal API Management service using Private Link Service

-Access internal APIM securely using Private Link Service from a non-peered network
+### Access internal API Management Service securely with Private Link Service from an external non-peered VNET

-Azure - Connecting an external non-peered VNET to an internal API Management service using Private Link Service
+In todays tutorial we will look into a use case for this service

+### _Author_

+Marcel.L - pwd9000@hotmail.co.uk